codingforeveryone/READMEs/programmer-skills/markdown-cheat-sheet.md

 ```

-Beware that what showed above **will not work on GitHub** due to Github Markdown Limitation.
+Beware that what is shown above **will not work on GitHub** due to Github Markdown Limitation.
 GitHub accepts html tags in the Markdown, but for consistency/safety reasons it strips the 'style' parameter.
 See [here](http://stackoverflow.com/questions/20598628/do-style-tags-work-in-markdown) for a better explanation.